2018 North Star Genealogy Conference

 Pre-Conference Day – 4 October

-Advanced Topics Class with Thomas W. Jones
+Advanced Topics Class with Thomas W. Jones - SOLD OUT!

 Two 90-minute advanced topics will be presented by Thomas W. Jones in an afternoon class (12:30 - 4 pm) held at the Minnesota Genealogy Center.
 This class is limited to 30 attendees and requires separate registration.